barbago/barbago/ui/README.md

 # todo

-- setup a logging platform like sentry for debugging
-  - latest sentry is broken, try older version
 - decide what features are next
   - Login screen, allow barbers to sign up
   - Find barber, barber detail, checkout flow